redis/redis-om-python/docs/querying.md

 # Querying

+**NOTE:** This documentation is a stub that uses examples from other documentation in this project (the README, the Getting Started guide, etc.).
+Detailed documentation on querying in a work in progress.

-Querying uses a rich expression syntax inspired by the Django ORM, SQLAlchemy,  and Peewee.
+Querying in Redis OM uses a rich expression syntax inspired by the Django ORM, SQLAlchemy,  and Peewee.

-The example code defines `Address` and `Customer` models for use with a Redis database with the [RedisJSON](redis-json-url) module installed.
+In the following example, we define `Address` and `Customer` models for use with a Redis database that has the [RedisJSON](redis-json-url) module installed.

-With these two classes defined, you can now:

-* Validate data based on the model's type annotations using Pydantic
-* Persist model instances to Redis as JSON
-* Instantiate model instances from Redis by primary key (a client-generated [ULID](ulid-url))
-* Query on any indexed fields in the models
+With these two classes defined, we can query on any indexed fields in the models -- including indexed fields within embedded models.

 ```python
 import datetime